 • Dead ball will be signalled if, in the opinion of the umpire, a delivery has deviated off the edge of an artificial pitch or any other obstruction (e.g. burnt hole in the matting, stone on the pitch).
 No runs or extras shall be credited, and the ball will be re-bowled.

 • A dead ball cannot be a wide; i.e. you cannot score any runs from a dead ball.

 • A ball returned from a fielder back to the wickets (either end) that hits the edge of the concrete and is deemed to be unfair because it deviates in an awkward or dangerous angle, the umpire shall call dead ball, and any runs scored after that call will not count.
 Any runs scored prior to the call, including the run being completed when the call is made, will count.

 9. Fielding restrictions

 • No fielder is allowed to stand within ten metres of the batsman except off-side slip fielders.

 • There will be no more than five fielders allowed on the leg-side at any time and no more than five outside the 30-metre assumed circle at any time, and no more than two behind square on the leg-side.

 • Play will not commence in rain, and if players should leave the field after the start of play because of rain, play will not recommence until the rain has stopped or both captains agree to play on.
 There should not be any pressure placed on captains to continue playing in rain.
 Player welfare must come first.

 • Results must be submitted via CricHQ.
-The team named first on the draw is required to do this.
+The team named first on the online draw is required to do this.

 • Scorebooks or tablets are to be scrupulously maintained with full names written and cross-checked by both teams.
 Scorers should receive training in this to ensure accuracy.